 The focus of this class is to teach students the value of taking care of themselves now in the hopes that they can work on preventing some of the major existing chronic diseases from happening to them in the future.
-This class is also a handson course that provides lab activities for the students in which they perform several fitness assessments on themselves.
+This class is also a hands on course that provides lab activities for the students in which they perform several fitness assessments on themselves.
 We cover the health related components of physical fitness including Cardiorespiratory Endurance, Muscular Strength, Muscular Endurance, Flexibility, and Body Composition.
-Each student completes a lab that deals with these components and it allows them to view their levels of fitness throughout the quarter.
+Each student completes individual labs that deal with these components and it allows them to view their levels of fitness throughout the quarter.
 These labs are beneficial to them because they can continue to do each lab to see how much they improve or maintain throughout their college career and even throughout their lives.
 My focus in this class is longevity.
-I always tell the students that I want them to go to their 20 year high school reunion looking and feeling great!
-I also bring in my personal experiences from my years of personal training to encourage them to stay on this path for prevention.
+I tell students that I want them to go to their 20 year high school reunion looking and feeling great!
+I also encourage them to stay on the path for prevention.